This post may contain affiliate links. These help support this website.

 I am including this product in my list mainly because it has a neat story.

 It was created in 1933 by two housewives!
 They created this product by combining ground up glue, sodium carbonate, and trisodium phosphate.
-It left their kitchen “spick and span” after cleaning.
-It was such a hit, they sold it out of their home for a few years before Procter and Gamble purchased it for $1.9 million.
+This product left their kitchen “spick and span” after cleaning which was such a hit, they sold it out of their home for a few years before Procter and Gamble purchased it for $1.9 million.
 That was huge for back then!

 I love stories like this for cleaning products!
 Like I mentioned, the ingredient list has changed, but still creates the same effect.

-I love the history behind these old-fashioned cleaning products!
+I love the history behind the best old-fashioned cleaning products!

 Follow on Facebook | Bloglovin | Twitter | Instagram | Pinterest | Hometalk